-Other operating costs and expenses increased 26% to \$32.5 million in 2004 and 19% to \$25.8 million in 2003 from \$21.6 million in 2002.
+Other operating costs and expenses increased 25% to \$32.0 million in 2004 and 18% to \$25.6 million in 2003 from \$21.6 million in 2002.
 The increase during 2004 compared to 2003 was principally attributable to \$1.8 million of paid and accrued guaranty fund assessments related to the insolvency of London Pacific Life and Annuity Company, an increase of \$1.4 million in salaries and related costs of employment due to the growth in our annuity business, \$0.8 million in marketing and advertising costs, and \$1.1 million in printing and postage costs related to existing policies and marketing of new policies.
-The increase during 2003 compared to 2002 was principally attributable to an increase of \$0.8 million in professional fees related to litigation, \$1.5 million in salaries and related costs of employment due to the reinsurance agreement entered into with Hannover Life Reassurance Company of America on November 1, 2002.
-This agreement is more fully described in note 6 to our audited consolidated financial statements.
+The increase during 2003 compared to 2002 was principally attributable to an increase of \$0.8 million in professional fees related to litigation, \$1.5 million in salaries and related costs of employment due to growth in our annuity business and \$1.4 million in risk charges related to the reinsurance agreement entered into with Hannover Life Reassurance Company of America on November 1, 2002.
+This agreement is more fully described in note 5 to our audited consolidated financial statements.

-Income tax expense increased 201% to \$40.6 million in 2004 and 85% to \$13.5 million in 2003 from \$7.3 million in 2002.
-As discussed above and in note 2 to our audited consolidated financial statements, income tax expense for 2004 increased by \$16.3 million due to the change in the Service Company's federal income tax status.
-Excluding the impact of this item, the increases in income tax expense were principally due to increases in pre-tax income.
-Our effective tax rates for 2004, 2003 and 2002 were 35%, 35% and 34%, respectively, after taking into consideration the impact of the change in the Service Company's federal income tax status in 2004 and the impact of earnings attributable to company-obligated mandatorily redeemable preferred securities of subsidiary trusts in 2002.
-See note 7 to our audited consolidated financial statements.
+Income tax expense increased 80% to \$24.3 million in 2004 from \$13.5 million in 2003.
+Income tax expense increased to \$13.5 million in 2003 from \$7.3 million in 2002.
+These increases were principally due to an increase in pre-tax income.
+Our effective tax rates for 2004, 2003 and 2002 were 35%, 35% and 34%, respectively, after taking into consideration the impact of earnings attributable to company-obligated mandatorily redeemable preferred securities of subsidiary trusts in 2002.
+See note 6 to our audited consolidated financial statements.